fastai/course20/docs/start_jarviscloud.md

 ### Destroying/Stopping the instance
 If you are done with the instance, then press the red color trash button, which will delete/destroy the entire machine.
 This is not a recoverable event, so ensure you have backed up any data that is required.

-**Note: Ensure you either pause or destroy the instance to avoid any un necessary billings**
+**Note: Ensure you either pause or destroy the instance to avoid any unnecessary billings**

 ### Connecting via SSH to the instance
 You can also see a ssh command, which lets you ssh to the instance from a command line tool.
 If you like using VS code for coding, then you can use this to connect the VS Code to the remote instance.
 For simple access to the command line, you can use the terminal from jupyter lab.